CLICK TO SHOP OUR BLACK FRIDAY SALE!

 How & Why Skin Ages (and what role does menopause play?)

-There are many different contributors to skin aging - but ultimately, there are two key factors; the overall process of cellular decline and telomere shortening that causes the aging process and then some external effects that include: loss of collagen, UV rays, pollutants, diet, which can cause skin to lose elasticity, develop sun spots.
-Consistently elevated cortisol has been shown to have an aging effect, and fatigue can contribute to puffiness in the eye area, both of which can contribute to the 'look' of wrinkles and aging in the skin.
-Lastly, hormones can affect skin quality (estrogen plays a roll in collagen production), as well as rosacea/tone, acne, and hair growth, all of which affect the look and overall quality of skin.
+There are many different contributors to skin aging — but ultimately, there are two key factors: the overall process of cellular decline and telomere shortening that contributes to the aging process, and external effects that include UV rays, pollutants, and diet, which can cause skin to lose elasticity and develop sun spots.
+Consistently elevated cortisol has been shown to have an aging effect on skin's appearance, and fatigue can contribute to puffiness in the eye area — both of which can affect the look of skin over time.
+Lastly, hormones can affect skin quality and how it looks, as well as rosacea/tone, acne, and hair growth, all of which affect the overall look and quality of skin.

 So, what can we do to take care of our skin?